chelaxian/TG_Voice-Video_MSG/README.md

 ### Running the Bot

-1. **Run the personal bot:**
+1. **Run the bot:**

     ```sh
     python3 bot.py
     ```

-    or if you need public bot:

-    ```sh
-    python3 botfather.py
-    ```

-    Upon first run, for `bot.py` you will be prompted to enter your phone number, the verification code sent to your Telegram, and your cloud password (if enabled). for `botfather.py` it is not needed.

 ### Usage

 1. **Start the bot:**
-    Send `/start_voice_video_bot` to your Telegram "Saved Messages" chat or to public bot.
+    Send `/start_voice_video_bot` to your Telegram bot.

 2. **Send a file:**
-    Upload or repost an audio or video file to the "Saved Messages" chat or to public bot.
+    Upload or repost an audio or video file to the bot.

 3. **Provide chat/user ID:**
-    After the file is processed, the bot will send you converted file and ask for the chat/user ID to send the file to.
-Enter the chat/user ID.
+    After the file is processed, the bot will send you converted file.

-    To get user/group ID you can search any bot in Telegram named like "Get My ID" or similar.
-For example https://t.me/getmy_idbot or https://t.me/username_to_id_bot

-    Or you can use custom Telegram client like Swiftgram / Nicegram / iMe that have this function too.

-    Or you can just stop the bot and repost converted file with turned on option "hide sender name".
+    To send voice/video from your sender name you can stop the bot and repost converted file with turned on telegram option "hide sender name".

 5. **Stop the bot:**
-    Send `/stop_voice_video_bot` to your Telegram "Saved Messages" chat or to public bot.
+    Send `/stop_voice_video_bot` to your Telegram bot.

 ### Obtaining API ID and Hash (and BotFather token)